dfkaye/xyz/README.md

-turns out the chaining pattern of jQuery is one way to do this ~ see [Labjs](http://labjs.com/documentation.php), for example ~ but that kind of chaining is more suited to BCE scripts (i.e., "(before CommonJS era").
+turns out the chaining pattern of jQuery is one way to do this ~ see [Labjs](http://labjs.com/documentation.php), for example ~ but that kind of chaining is more suited to BCE scripts ~ i.e., "before CommonJS era".

 the JavaScript dependency loading API should be monadic for better readability, scoping, nesting, leak prevention, composability, blah blah.